DJDNS/go-deje/README.md

 ### Data model

 A document is made of a [DAG][dag] of events, each of which is an action signed by its author.
-It also has synchronization objects, which periodically tie the dominant event chain into the external timestamping service.
-Individual events do not need acceptor consensus, but syncs (which are an accumulation of events) do.
+It also has quorum objects, which periodically tie the dominant event chain into the external timestamping service.

-A document has in its content, an IRC channel location, and an odd number of download URLs.
-During bootstrapping, these URLs are downloaded, and compared to each other.
-If a majority are consistent (they do not have to be identical to be consistent - they just have to not contain conflicting information), we use the union of the consistent serializations as our starting point, and reject information that conflicts with that.
-If no consistent majority exists in the downloaded files, bootstrapping fails, protecting the user from disinformation.
+A document has in its events, its quorums, and an IRC channel location.
+During bootstrapping, we start with the IRC location, request download URLs, and download these files.
+We also check the timestamping service for all relevant timestamps.
+Even if we get bad data in one or all the files, it will only manifest as irrelevant data (and a known absence of important data).

 The state structure, which is constructed from the application of a series of events upon an initial starting state, represents the contents of the document at the given point in time/history.
-This state is a JSON-compatible object, which includes metacontent such as the event handler, permissions information, and IRC channel location.
+This state is a JSON-compatible object, which includes metacontent such as the event handlers and permissions information.

 #### Event

- * ParentHash string
- * HandlerName string
- * Arguments map[string]interface{}

 There will be certain built-in event types, like setting/copying/deleting values in the document.
 Basic stuff.
 These will have UPPERCASE names, like "SET".
 There will also, at some point, be a facility for custom event handlers written in Lua.